Stocks and shares Junior ISA

 Once the account is converted, the child will gain full access to their investments and savings.
 They can continue to invest, transfer the ISA somewhere else, or withdraw their money in part or in full.

-Is a JISA the same as a Child Trust Fund?
+Is a Junior ISA the same as a Child Trust Fund?

 No. A Child Trust Fund is a long-term tax-free savings account for children born between 1 September 2002 and 2 January 2011.

-The Child Trust Fund scheme is now closed, but you’ll be able to transfer your child’s Child Trust Fund in full to a Freetrade stocks and shares Junior JISA.
+The Child Trust Fund scheme is now closed, but you can transfer your child’s Child Trust Fund in full to a Freetrade stocks and shares Junior JISA.

-I have a Child Trust Fund (CTF).
-Can I transfer it to Freetrade?
+Can I transfer a Child Trust Fund to a Junior ISA?

 Yes!
-You’ll be able to transfer a CTF in full into Freetrade’s Junior ISA.
+You can transfer a CTF in full into Freetrade’s Junior ISA.
 However, a child can’t have a CTF and a JISA at the same time, so you’ll need to close the CTF as part of the transfer process.

 The good news is: transfers don’t use up the annual allowance.